Rabbinic Search Update

-In July 2018, after serving our congregation for over 18 years, Rabbi Spiegel is retiring and will become Rabbi Emeritus.
+After serving our congregation for over 18 years, Rabbi Spiegel is retiring and will become Rabbi Emeritus.

 Who hires the new rabbi?

 As directed in our By-laws, the RSC will recommend a candidate to the TEC Board of Trustees, who will hire the new rabbi.
 To assist them in making their decision, Sherri Finn, President of the Board of Trustees, has appointed a RSC to interview potential candidates, and recommend the best person for the position.
 The RSC is chaired by Dan Lubetkin and Eric Feigenbaum and is composed of 10 additional members.
-The members of the RSC are: Cindy Goldberg, Susan Kane, Patty Kaye, Ken Leon, Gideon Manzur, Buzz Schoenkerman, Jeff Solomon, Benny Sommerfeld, Sam Slomowitz and Terri Zwicker.
+The members of the RSC are: Cindy Goldberg, Susan Kane, Patty Kaye, Ken Leon, Gideon Manzur, Buzz Schoenkerman, Jeff Solomon, Benny Sommerfeld, and Terri Zwicker.
 This group is comprised of a diverse and dedicated group of congregants.
 They represent a wide range of the TEC community, while being small enough to work effectively and efficiently on behalf of our congregation.